Nagell/portfolio-nuxt/README.md

 It is a personal portfolio website built with:

-- Nuxt,
-- Tailwind CSS,
-- and Supabase.
+- `nuxt` - Vue framework with built-in SSR,
+- `supabase` - Postgres database with auth,
+- `tailwindcss` - CSS framework,
+- `shadcn-vue` - radix based components,
+- `lucide` - SVG icons,

+of course with `typescript` and `eslint` for better code quality.
+The project is deployed and hosted on Vercel.

+## About

-Its main goal it to try out a combination of Nuxt and Supabase, ideally in the SSR mode.
+Projects main goal it to try out a combination of Nuxt and Supabase.
+The Admin Dashboard is built with SSR and CRUD operations are done on the server side.
+Front (landing pages) on the other hand is built with ISR, which means that the data
+is fetched at build time and then served from the cache.

-## TODO
+## Tasks

 - [x] Add Supabase integration
 - [x] Add Tailwind CSS integration